 —Misc.
 Artists, Clowns, Poets, Beatniks, Refugees, Druggies, Babies, Dogs and Freaks

-I left my three-storey home and decent salary and electric guitar and half-Korean girlfriend and imagined future on the East Coast… sigh… and moved into The Mousy Albatross’s dark little wood-trimmed room in that Hippie Mansion in Tinyapolis.
+I left my three-storey home and decent salary and electric guitar and half-Korean girlfriend and imagined future on the East Coast and went straight back to the Upper Midwest and moved into The Mousy Albatross’s dark little wood-trimmed room in that Hippie Mansion in Tinyapolis.
 From a three-storey house of my own to a room.
 A one-roomed room.
 Her room looked like it had once been a library or sitting room in the mansion.
 It had its own little bathroom and it came with a mouse we started calling Peety.
 Late at night, Peety would cast a tremendous disc-eared shadow from the night-light in the bathroom as he/she stood in the doorway, sniffing to see if we were okay.
 See: I was tremendously moved by the fact that she was pregnant.
-Despite the fact that I had tried to escape the sickness of a relationship with her and she had yanked me back with an underhanded trick.
+Despite the fact that I had tried to escape the sickness of a relationship with her and she had yanked me back across several state lines with an underhanded trick.
 I was tremendously moved by the thought of my son in her.

 Back to the cork-board at Whole Foods Co-op (this was before the branded chain of the same name) :